Code-Institute-Submissions/bucketlist/README.md

 ![](static/img/edit_intention_screenshot.JPG)

 __Manage Divisions__<br>
-Overview of all the Divisions.
+Overview of all the Divisions. <br>
+Only accessible by the admin.
 ![](static/img/manage_division_screenshot.JPG)

 __Edit Division__<br>
 Edit a Division.
 Here you can change the name of a Division.
-This will be sent to the Mongo database and will be selectable when you want to add a New Intention.
+This will be sent to the Mongo database and will be selectable when you want to add a New Intention.<br>
+Only accessible by the admin.
 ![](static/img/edit_division_screenshot.JPG)

 __Add Division__<br>
-Add a New Division.
 Here you van add a New Division.
-This will be sent to the Mongo database and will be selectable when you want to add a New Intention.
+This will be sent to the Mongo database and will be selectable when you want to add a New Intention.<br>
+Only accessible by the admin.
 ![](static/img/add_division_screenshot.JPG)

 ### Code structure

 ![](static/img/code_structure.JPG)

-Webpage connections:
+Webpage connections: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 <br>

 ### Features Left to Implement
 <ol>
  <li>A button to share your Intention on Social Media
  <li>When there a hounderds of Intentions added, a Pagination will be needed
- <li>All Intentions sorted by due_date
- <li>Show all added Intentions by user on it's Profile Oage
+ <li>Show all added Intentions by user on it's Profile Page
 </ol>

 ## Technologies